NadavPorat/4-IN-A-ROW/README.md

-Bring the vagrant instance up. clon the repositories / download the consul-lab folder navigate to this folder (using the cd /your way/  command on terminal)
+Bring the vagrant instance up. clon the repositories / download the consul-lab folder

+navigate to this folder via terminal

 ```
-cd /path
+cd /path..
 ```

 ```